Research output per year

 Senior lecturer, Associate professor

 My laboratory is focused on microbial pathogenesis and inflammation.
-We study host-pathogen interactions whereby bacteria harness the host immune system to promote disease, studies that may provide knowledge into disease pathogenesis as well as fundamental aspects of immune regulation and function.
-We are particularly interested in understanding how Mycobacteria and Streptococci – representing evolutionarily distant pathogens causing chronic and acute infections, respectively – interact with myeloid cells to manipulate their function, and in investigating the biological role of these host-pathogen interactions during infection.
+We study host-pathogen interactions whereby bacteria harness the host immune system to promote colonization and disease, studies that may provide insights into disease pathogenesis as well as fundamental aspects of immune regulation and function.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):